ashleshshenoy/project-snapbook/README.md

 low level instagram clone.
-Posting images, likes, comments, profile edit ,messaging are some of the features
+Posting images, likes, comments, profile page, account settings, messaging are some of the features